FIX: An error occurred while updating Counter-Strike

 3. Run Steam as Administrator

-- Giving Steam admin rights has fixed the Counter-Strike update error for some players.
-To do that, right-click Steam.exe within the software’s folder and select Properties.
+- Right-click Steam.exe within the software’s folder and select Properties.

 - Select the Compatibility tab shown directly below.